• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 For patients that have supporting teeth that do not require any dental work, implants may be recommended instead.
 This is to preserve the healthy tooth structure of these teeth.

-This option is not suitable for those who need a full mouth restoration or who have bite issues.
-A dental bridge requires your arches to fit together properly, otherwise it might come loose or fall out.
+This option is not suitable for those who need a full-mouth restoration or have bite issues.
+A dental bridge requires your arches to fit together properly; if they do not, it might come loose or fall out.
 It can, however, be a great alternative to a dental implant.

-There are 4 popular categories of tooth bridges.
-They work very similarly and the procedure is almost the same.
-The type is usually chosen on the basis of the condition of the patient’s mouth as well as the cost of the dental bridge.
+There are four popular categories of tooth bridges.
+They work very similarly, and the procedure is almost the same.
+The type is usually chosen based on the patient’s mouth condition and the cost of the dental bridge.

 Traditional dental bridge